Fragility-aware Classification for Understanding Risk and Improving Generalization: FI-based Model Training

 \end{theorem}

-To the best of our knowledge, we are the first to derive an exact reformulation for multi-class classification under cross-entropy loss by directly addressing the convex maximization in Lemma \ref{lemma:1wass_reformulation}, which stands in contrast to the state-of-the-art relaxed reformulations \citep{chen2023distributionally}.
-Furthermore, the equivalence condition is not overly restrictive, as it can always be satisfied by appropriately scaling the feature map $\BFphi$; in such cases, the term $k (\|\hat{\BFphi}_n\| - \gamma)_+ $ in the problem \eqref{eq:cross_entropy_reformulation} vanishes, simplifying the reformulation further.
+To the best of our knowledge, this is the first exact reformulation for multi-class classification under cross-entropy loss obtained by directly resolving the convex maximization in Lemma \ref{lemma:1wass_reformulation}, in contrast to existing relaxed reformulations \citep{chen2023distributionally}.
+The equivalence condition holds when $\gamma$ is sufficiently large, that is, when label perturbations are more costly than feature perturbations.
+In this case, the term $k(\|\hat{\BFx}_n\|-\gamma)_+$ in \eqref{eq:cross_entropy_reformulation} vanishes, further simplifying the reformulation.

-Our reformulation \eqref{eq:cross_entropy_reformulation} also yields several important implications.
-Firstly, the cross-entropy loss is invariant to arbitrary shifts of all weight vectors $\BFbeta_i$ by the same vector, since the constraints in the problem \eqref{eq:cross_entropy_reformulation} regulate only the pairwise weight differences $\|\BFbeta_i - \BFbeta_j\|_*$.
-Consequently, the classifier makes predictions by focusing on the relative scores between different classes, rather than their absolute values.
+The reformulation also has several useful implications.
+First, cross-entropy loss is invariant to a common shift $\BFdelta$ applied to all weight vectors $\BFbeta_i$, so the absolute norm of $\BFB$ is not meaningful.
+Accordingly, the constraints in \eqref{eq:cross_entropy_reformulation} regulate only the pairwise differences $\|\BFbeta_i-\BFbeta_j\|_*$.
+Second, these pairwise constraints effectively bound the loss induced by misclassification between any two classes.
+This is particularly relevant for defending against label-flipping attacks \citep{cina2023wild}, where an adversary injects label noise to increase training loss.
+Let $\hat{\BFy}\in\mathbb{R}^N$ denote the true labels and $\BFy$ the corrupted labels.
+The resulting performance degradation is tightly controlled by the optimal fragility $k^*$, as shown below.